Tornado outbreaks of mid-to-late May, 1896: Seneca–Oneida, Kansas/Falls City, Nebraska

-Whigville–Ortonville–Oakwood–Thomas, Michigan
+Whigville-Ortonville–Oakwood-Thomas, Michigan

-Late in the evening of May 25, this extremely intense tornado touched down in eastern Michigan and moved northeast.
-It affected portions of Oakland and Lapeer counties northwest of Detroit.
-Communities affected included Whigville, Ortonville, Oakwood, and Thomas.
-Farms and homes were leveled or swept away, with whole families being killed.
-Debris was carried 12 mi away, and trees were debarked, with even small twigs stripped bare in some cases, as if by "an experienced artisan".
-Fragments of a home in Thomas were dispersed up to 10 mi away.
-A piano from that residence was found 200 yd away from the foundation, with one end "pounded full of grass".
-Damage surveyors reported that grass in the center of the circulation was "pounded down into the earth, as if it had been washed into the earth by a heavy flow of water".
-22 or more people were killed in Ortonville, 10 in Oakwood, three in Thomas, four north of Oxford, and three in Whigville, along with others in rural areas.
-Nine of the dead were in a home at Ortonville.
-Up to seven communities reported deaths.
+Late during the evening hours of May 25, this violent tornado touched down in Eastern Michigan and moved northeast for about 30 mi.
+The tornado affected portions of Oakland, Lapeer and Livingston Counties northwest of Detroit.
+Towns affected included Thomas, Ortonville, Oakwood, and Whigville just after 9:00 pm.
+Homes were leveled or swept away, and fatalities occurred along the path.
+Entire farms were leveled, and debris from homes was found up to 12 mi away.
+Trees were completely debarked along the path as well, with even small twigs stripped bare in some cases.
+Homes were swept away in Thomas, including one that was obliterated with the debris scattered up to 10 miles away.
+A piano from that residence was found 200 yards away from the foundation, with one end "pounded full of grass".
+Weather Bureau inspectors reported that grass in the center-most part of the circulation was "pounded down into the earth, as if it had been washed into the earth by a heavy flow of water."
 At least 100 people were injured.
-With 47 deaths, this is the second-deadliest tornado ever in Michigan, trailing only the Flint–Beecher F5 of 1953, which killed 116 in Genesee County just outside Flint.
+With 47 deaths, this is the second-deadliest tornado ever in Michigan trailing only the Flint Tornado of 1953 which killed 116 in Genesee County just outside Flint.
+Twenty-two people were killed in Ortonville, ten in Oakwood, three in Thomas, four north of Oxford and three in Whigville with others in rural areas.
+Nine of the fatalities were in a single home in Ortonville.

+Other killer tornadoes on that day touched down in Ogle County, Illinois (two different tornadoes) and Macomb & Tuscola Counties in Michigan.
+Several homes and farms in the Mount Clemens area were wiped out and others were moved from their foundations.
+The recently completed Colonial Hotel was leveled.
+Thirty homes were leveled in total, and two people were killed.